Tag: knowledge

 1) The “mechanical” nature of medicine resembles other “mechanical” areas of our society.
 Why do we avoid dealing with emotions?
 What does it mean to you that Jesus brings peace in those situations?

 2) Societal healing is painful.
 Currently, there are a lot of scabs being peeled off and oozing sores finally being treated.
-Thinking of the above stories, what does that tell us about how Jesus would respond today?
+Thinking of the above stories, what does that tell us about how Jesus would today?

 3) Christians regularly pray for physical healing.
 Why?
 What do we miss when we pray for physical healing alone?